geraldgnika/onlineportfolio/README.md

-OnlinePortfolio is an online portfolio website I built using Angular and Firebase, where you can upload and edit your portfolio information.
+# OnlinePortfolio

+An online portfolio website I developed and deployed in Angular + Google Firebase.